dustinpfister/blog_posts/_posts/threejs-scene.md

 ### Version Numbers matter with three.js

-When I first wrote this post I was using three.js r91, and the last time I edited this post and did some testing and editing of the source code examples I was using r127.
-I have made an effort of making sure I mentioning what version of threejs I am using when making these posts as threejs is a pretty fast moving project, and code breaking changes happen often.
+When I first wrote this post I was using three.js r91, and the last time I edited this post and did some testing and editing of the source code examples I was using r135.
+I have made an effort of making sure I mention what version of threejs I am using when making these posts as threejs is a pretty fast moving project, and code breaking changes happen often.

 ## 1 - Basic example of THREE.Scene